Food & Nutrition Frequently Asked Questions (FAQs)

 Yes.
 The SF-Marin Food Bank is hosting pop-up pantries at select schools.
-No sign-up or ID is required.
-Visit sfusd.edu/schoolfood for a list and schedules.
+Visit sfusd.edu/foodresources.

 I’m disabled and can’t pick up food at a meal site.
 What can I do?

-Older adults and adults with disabilities can call the Department of Disability and Aging Services (DAS) telephone helpline at (415) 355-6700, seven days a week from 8:00 a.m. to 5:00 p.m. to request help with food, including grocery delivery, take-away meals, or to get matched with a volunteer to help with daily tasks such as food drop-off.
-If you need assistance visiting an SFUSD meal site due to a disability, we encourage you to call the DAS helpline for assistance.
+Older adults and adults with disabilities can call the Department of Disability and Aging Services (DAS) telephone helpline at (415) 355-6700 (select “Case Management” as the reason for your call), Monday-Friday from 8:00 a.m. to 5:00 p.m. to request help with food, including grocery delivery, take-away meals, and home-delivered meals.
+If you need assistance visiting an SFUSD meal site due to a disability and are unable to leave your home due to the Shelter in Place order, we encourage you to call the DAS helpline to learn about available resources.
 To learn more about programs and services available to older adults and adults with disabilities during COVID-19, visit SFHSA.org/COVID-DAS.

 SFUSD is delivering meals to students with disabilities and special dietary needs on a limited, case by case basis as resources allow.
 Please email SchoolLunch@sfusd.edu with any questions.